ethereum/EIPs/EIPS/eip-draft_title_abbrev.md

 - Implementers SHOULD allow token recipients to burn any token they receive.
 - Implementers MAY enable token issuers to burn the tokens they issued.

-**Smart contracts MUST implement all of the functions in the `ERC4365Receiver` interface to accept tokens being minted to them.**
+**Smart contracts MUST implement all of the functions in the `IRedeemableTokenReceiver` interface to accept tokens being minted to them.**

 The **URI Storage extension** is OPTIONAL for compliant smart contracts.
 This allows contracts to associate a unique URI for each token ID.